surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 3.50.0-dev.1 (2018/01/20)**
+**Version 3.50.0-dev.2 (2018/01/21)**

 * *New Features*
-	* None
+	* Added an integration module for WP Meta SEO (Pro version).
 * *Improvements*
-	* Added a check for the WP Meta SEO plugin, and a warning if its "Social sharing block" option is enabled.
+	* Added a check for the WP Meta SEO plugin and a warning if its "Social sharing block" option is enabled.
 * *Bugfixes*
 	* None
 * *Developer Notes*